PelleLille/hsl-docs/operators.rst

 .. note::

-	If there is less variables in the assignment list than array value items, the values will be discarded.
+	If there is less variables in the assignment list than array values, the remaining values will be discarded.

 	.. code-block:: hsl

 		[$a] = [0, 1, 2];

-	If there is more variables in the assignment list than array value items, the remaining variables will be assigned the value of `none` or its default value.
+	If there is more variables in the assignment list than array values, the remaining variables will be assigned the value of `none` or its default value.

 	.. code-block:: hsl